praneethtota/Adaptive-Utility-Agent/whitepaper.md

 # Adaptive Utility Agents: A Framework for Self-Optimizing AI Systems
-### Draft Whitepaper — v0.1
+### Draft Whitepaper — v0.2
-*Based on conceptual development session, April 2026*
+*Based on conceptual development sessions, April 2026*

+> **Changelog from v0.1:** Resolved open problems merged into their respective sections.
+New Section 6 added covering the three-layer continual learning architecture.
+Open Questions updated to reflect genuinely unresolved problems.

 ---

 ## Abstract

 We propose a framework for wrapping frontier language models with an adaptive utility layer that governs behavior through a mathematically grounded utility function.
 Rather than replacing the underlying model, the wrapper evaluates outputs against a continuously updated utility score composed of three terms: **Efficacy** (performance relative to human baseline), **Confidence** (internal consistency and contradiction-free knowledge), and **Curiosity** (drive toward high-upside unexplored domains).
 Each term is field-weighted and subject to domain-specific minimum bounds derived from existing societal standards.
-The agent maximizes utility over time by resolving logical contradictions, improving task performance, and strategically expanding into new domains.
-We describe the theoretical model, a concrete MVP implementation targeting code generation, and a roadmap toward broader applicability.
+Critically, the utility function is not merely a monitoring metric — it is the direct training signal for a three-layer continual learning architecture that allows the agent to correct contradictions and improve efficacy between model releases, without waiting for a full retraining cycle.
+We describe the theoretical model, the continual learning pipeline, a concrete MVP implementation targeting code generation, and a roadmap toward broader applicability.

 ---

 ## 1. Introduction

 Current AI systems are optimized against fixed external reward signals defined at training time.
 Once deployed, their behavior is static — they do not adapt their operational strategy, adjust how much they trust their own knowledge, or develop judgment about when to act versus abstain.
 They have no model of their own competence.
+When they produce a contradiction today, they will produce the same contradiction tomorrow.

 Human experts behave differently.
 A surgeon knows which procedures they are confident performing and which require consultation.
 A lawyer knows the boundaries of their expertise.
-This self-awareness is not a separate module — it is woven into their decision-making and improves with experience.
+Critically, both learn from mistakes between formal training events — through reflection, peer review, and accumulated experience.
+This self-awareness and continuous correction is not a separate module — it is woven into their decision-making and improves with experience.

 This paper proposes an agent architecture that emulates this property.
 The core idea is a **utility function** that the agent actively maximizes, composed of measurable, updatable components.
 The agent does not just answer questions — it tracks how well it answers them, where its knowledge is contradictory or thin, and where the highest leverage for improvement lies.
+When contradictions are detected, the system corrects them — both immediately in the current session and permanently through periodic calibration runs — without waiting for the next model release.

 The system is designed as a **wrapper around a frontier model** such as Claude or GPT-4.
 This is a deliberate architectural choice: we do not reinvent language modeling.
-We build the adaptive decision and evaluation layer on top of existing capability.
+We build the adaptive decision, evaluation, and learning layer on top of existing capability.

 ---